krn65/mpvd/README.md

 # mpvd (Mozilla Products Vulnerability Dataset)

-### The following information is up-to-date as of October 07, 2021.
+### The following information is up-to-date as of January 13, 2021.
 - The data will be updated periodically to account for new vulnerabilities provided in security advisories for updates to Mozilla products.

 #### NOTE: The dataset is not 100% complete due to unavailable data or other issues encountered while scraping and parsing.